 January 4, 2012

-Needham, MA – Boston Foundation for Sight (BostonSight), a leader in the treatment of patients with complex corneal disease, announced today that Prosthetic Replacement of the Ocular Surface Ecosystem (PROSE © ) treatment is now being offered at the Johns Hopkins Wilmer Eye Institute, ranked #2 in the country for ophthalmology by U.S. News and World Report, in collaboration with Boston Foundation for Sight.
+Needham, MA – Boston Foundation for Sight (BostonSight), a leader in the treatment of patients with complex corneal disease, announced today that Prosthetic Replacement of the Ocular Surface Ecosystem (PROSE © ) treatment is now being offered at the Johns Hopkins Wilmer Eye Institute, in collaboration with Boston Foundation for Sight.

 Pioneered by Boston Foundation for Sight, PROSE restores vision, supports healing, reduces symptoms and improves quality of life using FDA-approved (1994) custom designed and fabricated prosthetic devices to replace or support impaired ocular surface system functions that protect and enable vision.
 For many thousands of patients, PROSE can be the ideal, and sometimes only, treatment capable of restoring vision and dramatically reducing eye pain and light sensitivity.